sethbern/CSJava/_sources/index.rst

 ==========================================

 Welcome!
 This eBook provides an interactive introduction to programming in Java.

 To make sure the site saves your answers on questions, please click on the person icon at the top to register or login to your course.
-As you complete lessons, click the "Mark as completed" button at the bottom.
+As you complete the lesson activities on each page, click the "Mark as completed" button at the bottom.

 Enjoy the course!

 .. raw:: html